 1. Be curious about the business

 Gardener-like EAs are curious people.
+A passionate gardener would read more about this lawn care company in Canton, OH and learn new things.
 Like a gardener passionate about his garden, they must be passionate for the business of their companies.
 They need the ability to look beyond traditional business concepts and drill to the core of a given concept.
 True curiosity about the often fascinating things the business does is mandatory to create the business architecture maps.
 Asking the right questions helps business people to understand their own problems better.
 Keep asking the “why” question until the business people become aware of the core of their business/IT demands.
 Ask the “why” question way more often than you use to do today.
 Exciting things gonna happen, guaranteed!

 2. Train your social skills